 The resolution expresses profound sorrow over the passing of John Michael "Mike" Kolen, who died on April 3, 2024, at the age of 76.
 It highlights his significant contributions to the communities of Auburn, Birmingham, Miami, and Montgomery, where he was well-respected.
 Born on January 31, 1948, Kolen was a standout athlete at W.A.
 Berry High School and later at Auburn University, where he excelled as a linebacker and earned All-SEC honors.
 He was known for his hard-hitting playing style, earning the nickname "Captain Crunch," and was recognized for his character and faith as the first recipient of the Fellowship of Christian Athletes College Athlete of the Year Award in 1970.

 Kolen's professional football career began when he was drafted by the Miami Dolphins in 1970, where he played for eight seasons and was part of the historic 1972 Super Bowl Champion team, the only undefeated team in NFL history.
-After retiring from football, he found success in business, particularly in real estate and as the owner of the Montgomery Athletic Club.
-He authored a book and was inducted into the Alabama Sports Hall of Fame in 1985.
-The resolution concludes by acknowledging his deep love for his family, including his late wife Nancy, and his two children and five grandchildren, emphasizing that while he will be greatly missed, his memory will be cherished by all who knew him.
+After retiring from football, he found success in business and authored a book, while also being inducted into the Alabama Sports Hall of Fame in 1985.
+Kolen is remembered for his deep love for his family, including his late wife Nancy, and is survived by his two children and five grandchildren.
+The resolution concludes by honoring his memory and extending condolences to his family, reflecting the shared grief of many who knew him.